OmarAbdelkareem21/AHB---Master/MASTER/README.md

 ### The FSM will be modified to have four states instead of six, and this adjustment will be made in the final integration assignment.

+### Overlap means a continuous burst, so HTRANS does not return to idle.

 ---